mattermost/docs/source/guides/deployment.md

 - [Local Machine Docker Preview (Recommended for evaluation only)](https://docs.mattermost.com/install/setting-up-local-machine-using-docker.html) - Preview Mattermost locally on **Mac, Windows, Ubuntu or Fedora** using a single-node Docker image.
 NOTE: Should only be used for evaluation, not production use.

-- [Kubernetes Operator (Recommended for 500+ users)](https://docs.mattermost.com/install/install-kubernetes.html) - Deploy to self-hosted Kubernetes production environment or services like **Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, DigitalOcean Kubernetes** or on self-hosted Kubernetes infrastructure.
+- [Kubernetes Operator (Recommended for 500+ users)](https://docs.mattermost.com/install/install-kubernetes.html) - Deploy to a self-hosted Kubernetes production environment or services like **Amazon EKS, Azure Kubernetes Service, Google Kubernetes Engine, DigitalOcean Kubernetes**.

 ##### Additional Self-Hosted Installation Guides: